mohammedri/trump_tweet_classifier/README.md

 # Fake Vs Real Trump Twitter Classifier Using Tensorflow 2.0
 The task is to classify a given Trump Tweet as Real or Fake.

-# The ML Model
-We used a deep 1D convolutional network that predicts the probability of a tweet being real or fake.
-In this repository, you can easily train this model by following the steps below and quickly build your own state of the art Trump tweet classifer.

 ## Data
 A csv file is included in the `code` folder that contains the tweets and it's labels.
 You will need to download the pretrained word-embeddings from the following website:`https://fasttext.cc/docs/en/english-vectors.html`.
 From this website, download `wiki-news-300d-1M.vec.zip` and unzip it inside the `data' folder.
 So, the data folder should now have "wiki-news-300d-1M.vec" inside it.

+## ML Model
+We used a deep 1D convolutional network that predicts the probability of a tweet being real or fake.
+In this repository, you can easily train this model by following the steps below and quickly build your own state of the art Trump tweet classifer.

 ## Requirements
 With Foundations: